ngsxfem/ngsxfem/README.md

  * in the [`demos`](./demos)-directory we provide several examples that demonstrate the usage of `ngsxfem` features.
 See [`demos/README.md`](demos/README.md) for details.

  # Installation
  We provide installation instructions for installation through `pip` and installation from source in [`INSTALLATION.md`](INSTALLATION.md).
+Further, [a docker image](https://hub.docker.com/r/schruste/ngsxfem) is available that can be used to run `ngsxfem` through docker.

+ # List of contributing authors (with major contributions)

+-   Christoph Lehrenfeld (main author)
+-   Fabian Heimann (cutIntegration, space-time)
+-   Thomas Ludescher (multigrid)
+-   Janosch Preuss (space-time)
+-   Henry von Wahl (multiple levelsets)